edgedb/edgedb/docs/edgeql/ddl/props.rst

 ----------

 :eql:synopsis:`REQUIRED`
-    If specified, the property is considered *required* for the parent object type.
+    Specifies the property is considered *required* for the parent object type.
 It is an error for an object to have a required property resolve to an empty value.
+Child properties **always** inherit the *required* attribute, i.e it is not possible to make a required property optional by extending it.

+:eql:synopsis:`OPTIONAL`
-Child properties **always** inherit the *required* attribute, i.e it is not possible to make a required property non-required by extending it.
+    Specifies the property is considered *optional* for the parent object type.
+It is **not** an error for an object to have such a property resolve to an empty value.
+Child properties **always** inherit the *required* attribute, i.e it is not possible to make a required property optional by extending it.

 :eql:synopsis:`MULTI`
     Specifies that there may be more than one instance of this property